Chinese Argentines: Buenos Aires' Chinatown

 Buenos Aires' Chinatown is a largely commercial section five blocks long and two blocks wide in the barrio of Belgrano, Buenos Aires.
 This neighborhood contains several Chinese restaurants, grocery stores, and a Buddhist temple.
 It is the heart of the Chinese community in Argentina.
 The neighborhood began to develop in the 1980s when newly arrived Taiwanese and Chinese immigrants settled in this area.
 The neighborhood is also known for its Chinese New Year celebrations.

 Religion

-Tzong Kuan Temple was founded in 1988 by Master Pu Hsien with the support of Buddhist community in Taiwan, the temple is located in the Belgrano area on Montañeses 2175 Street and has a congregation of five hundred members.
-The current abbot is Master Zhi Han and the temple is also affiliated to Chinese Buddhist Association in Argentina and Bodhiyana Foundation.
+Tzong Kuan Temple was founded in 1988 by Master Pu Hsien with the support of Buddhist community in Taiwan.
+The temple is located in the Belgrano area on Montañeses 2175 Street and has a congregation of five hundred members.
+The current abbot is Master Zhi Han, and the temple is also affiliated with the Chinese Buddhist Association in Argentina and Bodhiyana Foundation.

-Fo Guang Shan Order from Taiwan also has a branch temple, "Templo Budista Fo Guang Shan" in Argentina since 1992, and the temple offered courses in meditation, martial arts, yoga and hosts vegetarian cooking workshops on regular basis.
+Fo Guang Shan Order from Taiwan also has a branch temple, "Templo Budista Fo Guang Shan," in Argentina since 1992, and the temple offers courses in meditation, martial arts, and yoga and hosts vegetarian cooking workshops on a regular basis.